better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 ---

-As the developers of Upstream we want you, the user, to have the best experience as possible.
+As the developers of Upstream we want you, the user, to have the best experience possible.
 Also, as the developers of Upstream, we know that there will be bugs and errors in our Beta release.
 To help consolidate these diametrically opposed pieces of knowledge, we will try and document any of the errors that we are aware of and provide some troubleshooting advice.